 The drawings submitted for this scheme are simple to the point of being diagrammatic.
 Nevertheless, as we have returned again and again to the study of these drawings, we are convinced that they present a concept of an Opera House which is capable of becoming one of the great buildings of the world.

 For the first stage, Utzon worked successfully with the rest of the design team and the client, but, as the project progressed, the Cahill government insisted on progressive revisions.
 They also did not fully appreciate the costs or work involved in design and construction.
-Tensions between the client and the design team grew further when an early start to construction was demanded despite an incomplete design.
-This resulted in a continuing series of delays and setbacks while various technical engineering issues were being refined.
-The building was unique, and the problems with the design issues and cost increases were exacerbated by the commencement of work before the completion of the final plans.
+Tensions between the client and the design team grew further when an early start to construction was demanded despite the design being incomplete.
+This resulted in a series of continuing delays and setbacks as various technical engineering issues were refined.
+The building was unique, and the design issues and cost increases were exacerbated by commencing work before the final plans were completed.

 After the 1965 election of the Liberal Party, with Robert Askin becoming Premier of New South Wales, the relationship between clients, architects, engineers, and contractors became increasingly tense.
 Askin had been a “vocal critic of the project before gaining office.”
 His new Minister for Public Works, Davis Hughes, was even less sympathetic.
 Elizabeth Farrelly, an Australian architecture critic, wrote that:

 Differences ensued.
 One of the first was that Utzon believed the clients should receive information on all aspects of the design and construction through his practice.
-In contrast, the clients wanted a system (notably drawn in sketch form by Davis Hughes) where architects, contractors, and engineers each reported to the client directly and separately.
-This had tremendous implications for procurement methods and cost control, with Utzon wishing to negotiate contracts with chosen suppliers (such as Ralph Symonds for the plywood interiors) and the New South Wales government insisting contracts be put out to tender.
+In contrast, the clients wanted a system (notably drawn in sketch form by Davis Hughes) in which architects, contractors, and engineers each reported directly to the client separately.
+This had tremendous implications for procurement methods and cost control, with Utzon wishing to negotiate contracts with chosen suppliers (such as Ralph Symonds for the plywood interiors), while the New South Wales government insisted that contracts be put out to tender.

 Utzon was highly reluctant to respond to questions or criticism from the client’s Sydney Opera House Executive Committee (SOHEC).
 However, he was greatly supported by a committee member and one of the original competition judges, Harry Ingham Ashworth.
-Utzon was unwilling to compromise on some aspects of his designs that the clients wanted to change.
+Utzon was unwilling to compromise on aspects of his designs that the clients wanted changed.

 Utzon’s ability was never in doubt, despite questions raised by Davis Hughes, who attempted to portray Utzon as an impractical dreamer.
 Ove Arup actually stated that Utzon was “probably the best of any I have come across in my long experience of working with architects” and: “The Opera House could become the world’s foremost contemporary masterpiece if Utzon is given his head.”

-In October 1965, Utzon gave Hughes a schedule setting out the completion dates of parts of his work for stage III.
-Utzon was at this time working closely with Ralph Symonds, a manufacturer of plywood based in Sydney and highly regarded by many, despite an Arup engineer warning that Ralph Symonds’s “knowledge of the design stresses of plywood, was extremely sketchy” and that the technical advice was “elementary to say the least and completely useless for our purposes.”
-Australian architecture critic Elizabeth Farrelly has referred to Ove Arup’s project engineer Michael Lewis as having “other agendas.”
-In any case, Hughes shortly after withheld permission for the construction of plywood prototypes for the interiors, and the relationship between Utzon and the client never recovered.
+In October 1965, Utzon provided Hughes with a schedule outlining the completion dates for various parts of his work for Stage III.
+Utzon was at this time working closely with Ralph Symonds, a manufacturer of plywood based in Sydney and highly regarded by many, despite an Arup engineer warning that Ralph Symonds’s “knowledge of the design stresses of plywood was extremely sketchy” and that the technical advice was “elementary to say the least and completely useless for our purposes.”
+Australian architecture critic Elizabeth Farrelly has referred to Ove Arup’s project engineer, Michael Lewis, as having “other agendas.”
+In any case, Hughes withheld permission shortly after for the construction of plywood prototypes for the interiors, and the relationship between Utzon and the client never recovered.
 By February 1966, Utzon was owed more than $100,000 in fees.
 Hughes then withheld funding so that Utzon could not even pay his own staff.
-The government minutes record that following several threats of resignation, Utzon finally told Davis Hughes: “If you don’t do it, I resign.”
+The government minutes record that, following several threats of resignation, Utzon finally told Davis Hughes, “If you don’t do it, I resign.”
 Hughes replied: “I accept your resignation.
 Thank you very much.
 Goodbye.”

 Utzon left the project on 28 February 1966.
-He said that Hughes’s refusal to pay him any fees and the lack of collaboration caused his resignation and later described the situation as “Malice in Blunderland.”
+He stated that Hughes’s refusal to pay him any fees and the lack of collaboration led to his resignation, later describing the situation as “Malice in Blunderland.”
 In March 1966, Hughes offered him a subordinate role as “design architect” under a panel of executive architects, without any supervisory powers over the House’s construction, but Utzon rejected this.
 Utzon left the country, never to return.

-Following the resignation, there was great controversy about who was in the right and who was in the wrong.
+Following the resignation, there was great controversy about who was right and who was wrong.
 The Sydney Morning Herald initially opined: “No architect in the world has enjoyed greater freedom than Mr. Utzon.
 Few clients have been more patient or more generous than the people and the Government of NSW.
-One would not like history to record that this partnership was ended by a fit of temper on the one side or by a fit of meanness on the other.”
+One would not like history to record that a fit of temper ended this partnership on the one side or by a fit of meanness on the other.”
 On 17 March 1966, the Herald offered the view that: “It was not his [Utzon’s] fault that a succession of Governments and the Opera House Trust should so signally have failed to impose any control or order on the project … his concept was so daring that he himself could solve its problems only step by step … his insistence on perfection led him to alter his design as he went along.”

 The Sydney Opera House opened the way for the immensely complex geometries of some modern architecture.
-The design was one of the first examples of the use of computer-aided design to design complex shapes.
-The design techniques developed by Utzon and Arup for the Sydney Opera House have been further developed and are now used for architecture, such as works of Gehry and blobitecture, as well as most reinforced concrete structures.
-The design is also one of the first in the world to use araldite to glue the precast structural elements together and proved the concept for future use.
+The design was one of the first examples of computer-aided design (CAD) for creating complex shapes.
+The design techniques developed by Utzon and Arup for the Sydney Opera House have been further refined and are now used in architecture, such as the work of Gehry and blobitecture, as well as in most reinforced concrete structures.
+The design is also one of the first in the world to use Araldite to glue precast structural elements together and to prove the concept for future use.

 Sydney Opera House Plans